DragunWF/DragunCafe/README.md

 ## Description

 This is the winning submission for the Tagisan ng Talino 2025 CodeFest hackathon at the local level on STI College Ortigas-Cainta.
 The development time given on the Hackathon was **6 hours** inside a computer laboratory at the academic building.
-The awarding ceremony and development took place on the same day at March 5, 2025.
+The awarding ceremony and development took place on the same day at **March 5, 2025**.

 ### Team Members